traveltowith

 Recommended visit duration: 2–3 hours

-Why 2-3 hours visit duration is ideal for with baby: Allows time for the entrance gates, snack breaks, and short rest stops with a baby
+Why 2–3 hours visit duration is ideal for with baby: Allows time to see the main shrine, walk the first torii gates, and rest at tea stalls without rushing with a baby.

 (View Fushimi Inari Taisha on Map)